Well, it looks like summer is coming to Minnesota after all!

-This past week, we did have one good day, and I decided to make the most of it by grilling for the first time this season.
+This past week, I decided to make the most of it by grilling for the first time this season.

-So we shoveled out a winter’s worth of leaves and old ash, restacked the cement blocks that make the edges of the firepit/grill and dropped on those delicious brats.
+So we shoveled out a winter’s worth of leaves and old ash from the fire pit, restacked the cement blocks that make the edges of the firepit/grill and dropped on these delicious brats.

 And they tasted every bit as good as they looked!!